Adeelku/aks-private/README.md

 ## Creating a Private AKS Cluster

-The scripts for this demo are available on my Github [adeelku/aks-private](https://github.com/adeelku/aks-private.git).

 Executing ./scripts/deploy-all.sh script will automatically provision the following resources using variables that you define in ./scripts/params.sh:

 * Networking